WHAT to Eat

 5.3 Why Am I Not Losing Weight?

-If you are eating one or two meals a day and waiting until your blood glucose drops below your trigger but are still not losing weight, you’re likely still loading a lot of calories from fat into fewer meals.
+If you eat one or two meals a day and wait until your blood glucose drops below your trigger but are still not losing weight, you’re likely still loading a lot of calories from fat into fewer meals, particularly from fat.

 Food quality becomes even more critical when food quantity is reduced.
-Don’t underestimate your reptilian instinct’s ability to outsmart your conscious brain to keep you alive, especially when you’re effectively trying to starve it!
+Don’t underestimate your reptilian instinct’s ability to outsmart your conscious brain to keep you alive, especially when trying to starve it!
+When it comes to a fight to the death between your survival instincts and your conscious willpower, Lizzy will always win (thankfully).

-If you push your body too hard, your cravings for energy-dense foods will increase to enable you to get more energy in the compressed eating window.
-To understand if this is the case for you, it may be helpful to track your food intake for a few days in Cronometer to check the macronutrient split of the food you are eating.
+If you push your body too hard, your cravings for energy-dense foods will increase, enabling you to get more energy in the compressed eating window.
+To understand if this is the case for you, it may be helpful to track your food intake for a few days in Cronometer to check the macronutrient split of your food.

 Our satiety analysis of data from Optimisers shows that foods and meals that contain a higher percentage of protein are tough to overeat.
 People who get a higher protein % (by dialling back energy from carbs and fat and prioritising protein) experience greater satiety per calorie and more effortless weight loss.
-To be clear, you don’t have to necessarily eat more protein, but rather prioritise protein while reducing carbs and/or fat.
+To be clear, you don’t have to eat more protein, but rather prioritise protein while reducing carbs and/or fat while prioritising protein.

-Some people refer to this as ‘fuel pulling’ (where you pull glucose and fat from your body rather than your food), a Low Energy Diet, high protein:energy ratio or a Protein Sparing Modified Fast.
+Some people refer to this as ‘fuel pulling’ (pulling glucose and fat from your body rather than your food), a low-energy diet, a high protein:energy ratio or a protein-sparing modified fast.

 It’s much easier to consume a lot of energy in your meals if they contain a lot of carbs and fat with less protein and fibre.
 Given the opportunity, your body will always choose the low–protein, energy-dense foods that allow you to consume more energy and store more fat for the coming winter